JuliaMolSim/PseudoLibrary/pseudos/README.md

-This folder contains the pseudopotential suites.
+This folder contains the pseudopotential families.
 Each will be packed into one tarball.